Sree-Harsha-PS/GTM4Health-Product/README.md

 ## License
-📄 This project is licensed under the MIT License.
+📄 This project application is licensed under the MIT License.